 Rupert worked for Waite Fisheries hanging nets for some time and then as a scaler for the Saskatchewan Timber Board.
 The Holmers are now retired and are enjoying their home and beautiful grounds.

 The Hunt family came to Big River in June of 1932, from Saskatoon.
 The Hunts lived in Big River for two months, then moved to a homestead in Bodmin.
-Here, Mr. and Mrs. Hunt and family lived in a tar paper shack until their log cabin was constructed.
+Here, Mr and Mrs Hunt and family lived in a tar paper shack until their log cabin was constructed.
 They started farming with one cow and a team of horses.
-Land was broken by three oxen.
+The land was broken by three oxen.
 The Hunts spent most of their lives in the Bodmin area and have five children: Timothy, Arthur, Alfred, George and Allen.
 Arthur and Alfred are still living in the Bodmin District.